 While at Boys Home he focused on academics, boy scouts, and basketball.
 His way of thinking transformed when he heard the gospel of Jesus.
 Also, the support provided by Boys Home enabled him to develop discipline, integrity, and service to others.
 This would serve him well in his military endeavors.

-After his second tour of duty he returned to campus.
+After his second tour of duty, he returned to campus.
 He says, “My desire is to help each boy and meet the ministries endpoints.”
 Since returning from Iraq, he has served in different capacities.
-Currently, he is serving as Campus Life Manager.
+Currently, he is serving as associate director of operations.

 His passion is to build meaningful relationships with every boy.
 He says, “A caring relationship with each boy is foundational to building moral character.
 Since we desire a moral man, then we must reflect this moral character.”